Why “scattering ashes” is more complicated than it sounds (and what to do about it)

 There’s a fair amount of cost in making Kelston Roundhill open and accessible (fencing, keeping trees safe, insurance).
 Our priorities are supporting viable farming, appropriate amenity use and improving biodiversity across the farm.
 We’re not in the business of making it a garden of remembrance, and certainly don’t want permanent memorials of any sort (metal, plastic, stone etc).

-People sometimes kindly offer trees and benches, but trees require proper planting with protection and also maintenance (watering in first couple of years when it’s dry).
-Maybe we should accept a bench, but it would not be an improvement to make this special remote place more municipal.
+People sometimes kindly offer trees and benches.
+We can accept trees in memorial if donors understand they but require proper planting with protection and also maintenance (watering in first couple of years when it’s dry).
+We’ve also started to go down the route of accepting contributions towards a bench project for inside the clump, with long term access for contributors.
+We have to bear in mind it would not be an improvement to make this special remote place more municipal.

 We do rent Roundhill Barn out for events.
 That helps balance the books.
 Roundhill Barn is extremely well suited to funeral and memorial events (with unattended cremation elsewhere).
 It is a great place to say goodbye.
 We’d certainly consider offering people who rent the barn for memorial events the chance of scattering responsibly as part of the package: be in touch.